ermlikeyeah/ermlikeyeah.github.io/_posts/2016-08-18-thats-not-my-phone-number.markdown

 At this point I actually want to stop what I am doing and sort this out.
 I look on screen.
 Nothing asks me “Is one of these numbers not yours?”

 I decide to press on, making absolutely sure I have selected the Mobile option before continuing.
 I complete the transaction, but I am not happy.
+Something is amiss.

-I am not worried, as I am sure that nothing has gone from my accounts without me knowing.
+I am sure that nothing has gone from my accounts without me knowing.
 But I go to the screen of payment recipients my account can send money to.
 Everything on there is as I expect it.

 ![Screen grab](/assets/bank_grab_2.jpg)